 of distinguishing the LEVIATHAN stream cipher from a random stream

-using bytes of output and
+bytes of output and

 proportional effort; both arise from compression within the